relimitgmbh/markdown-builder/README.md

 	return Document.start()
 			.paragraph("This is a paragraph containing plain text.
 Line breaks \n"
 					+ "will lead to new lines \nwithin the paragraph.") // .paragraph("This is the second paragraph.
-It is separated from the previous one " + "by a blank line.") // .build();
+It is separated from " //
+					+ "the previous one by a blank line.") // .build();
 }
 ```